garrandall/popular-music-data/tracks/freeee--ghost-town-pt-2--kids-see-ghosts.md

 He lift me up every time that I fell
 And set me free, yeah
 Ah!
 You should quit your job to this
-Hold up, let 'em politic, ooh
+Hold up, let 'em politic, oh
 One day they hate you
 Next day they love you
 I'm still yellin' "Fuck 'em"